 At the back of this small campervan, VW has included a one-burner gas hob that you pull out until it locks, and then push back by pressing a button.
 I found the tailgate of the Caddy rose easily high enough to have given this 1.98m-tall tester shelter while cooking, had the opportunity arisen.
 But it’s what else comes in this boot area that really impresses.
 There is a handy cutlery and kitchenware drawer under the hob, and below the bed in its own storage bag, a foldaway table and chair set familiar to all who know the California.

 Best of all, while there are magnetic blinds on the front windows, the rear ones are covered by detachable zip-up compartments capable of holding up to 5kg and usable as day bags.

-There is no toilet or sink, and the cab seats don’t swivel, so you can’t sit around any table inside.
+There is no toilet (see our best portable toilet for a campervan guide if you’re looking for one) or sink, and the cab seats don’t swivel, so you can’t sit around any table inside.
 There are aeroplane-style fold-down tables behind those cab seats, however.